 Whatever your individual circumstances, Jobcentre Plus offers a wide range of services (external website):

-- Help to prepare for work, including training, guidance, work placement programmes, work experience, volunteering and job trialling schemes
+- Help to prepare for work, including training, guidance, work placement programmes, work experience and job trialling schemes

-- Job search help, including advice on creating or improving your CV, help with interview techniques and customer areas with computers you can use to apply for jobs
+- Job search help, including advice on building your CV, help with interviews and computers you can use to apply for jobs

 - Help with starting your own business

-- Help to stay in work and progress in your job, including options for combining work with looking after children or caring responsibilities, keeping some benefits once you start working and guidance on how to earn more money.
+- Help to stay in work and progress in your job, including options for combining work with caring responsibilities, keeping some benefits once you start working and guidance on how to earn more money.

 You may also be able to have a dedicated work coach who you meet regularly to discuss your career goals, and what support you might need to achieve your goals.

 You can find your local Jobcentre Plus office at Jobcentre Plus local office search (external website).

 If you would like regular updates about jobs, events, career advice and opportunities in your area you can follow your local Jobcentre Plus on Twitter.

 ‘Job hours’ run regularly and are a great place to hear from employers recruiting in your area.
 Find and follow your local Jobcentre Plus on Twitter at DWP official social media accounts (external website).